What's in this post...

 Research is unanimous.

-There has not been a single study come out by a reputable source that says that routine is not good for babies.
+There has not been a single study come out by a reputable source on baby advice that says that routine is not good for babies.
 It has all shown that for babies, toddlers, preschoolers, and children on up, routines are key.

 Routines bring security, stability, and predictability.
 Routines help your baby know what’s coming next.